 Keep in mind that it’ll take a little time to get used to wearing a night guard.
 Regardless of how uncomfortable it may seem at first, it’s important to wear the night guard every night.
 Your orthodontist may even suggest you wear it during the day in certain instances.
 It typically takes a couple of weeks to get used to wearing your night guard.

 If a poor bite is thought to be at least part of the cause of your clenching and grinding, your orthodontist may recommend an orthodontic plan to help fix your bite.
 Either way, it’s important to keep your natural teeth as strong and healthy as possible.
-Contact the experts at Reddick Orthodontics today to see how a custom night guard or orthodontic plan may be right for your smile.
+Contact the experts at Melbourne Orthodontics today to see how a custom night guard or orthodontic plan may be right for your smile.